Avinash-Tallapaneni/Weather-Warden/Readme.md

 * The icons used to display weather conditions are easy to understand and visually appealing.
 * The application is responsive and can be used on different screen sizes.

+## Technologies Used
+The Weather Warden is built using HTML, CSS, and JavaScript.
+It uses APIs from OpenWeatherMap and Open-Meteo to fetch weather data and Meteocons icons to display the weather conditions.
+The application is hosted on Netlify.

 ## Screenshot

 ![](./weather-warden.png)

 ## Author

+My name is Avinash Tallapaneni, and I am a front-end web developer based in Chennai, India.
+I am passionate about coding and building applications that make a difference in people's lives.

 - Website - [Preview site on netlify](https://weather-warden.netlify.app/)
 - Twitter - [@TallapaneniAvi](https://www.twitter.com/TallapaneniAvi)